olobiolo/centroidr/README.md

 All code is in R and the functions are very simple but I did get a chance to practise documenting S3 methods.

+Install the package with:

+devtools::install_github('olobiolo/centroidr')

+or, if you want to be able to view the vignette:

+devtools::install_github('olobiolo/centroidr', build = TRUE, build_opts = c("--no-resave-data", "--no-manual")

 AC